maheedhar1305/ProductPricingService/README.md

 Here are a few examples :

-When the PUT method fails due to some validation error, the Error message accurately conveys the list of validation errors for the client to fix          |  When the GET method failed to fetch an entity, it describes what is missing
+When the PUT method fails due to some validation error, the error message accurately conveys the list of validation errors for the client to fix          |  When the GET method failed to fetch an entity, it describes what is missing
 :-------------------------:|:-------------------------:
 ![example-1](/extras/assets/documentation/putError.png)  |  ![example-2](/extras/assets/documentation/getError.png)